monash-human-power/power-meter/documents/mqtt_topics.md

 ## Subscribed topics
 ### Set a new configurration (`/power/conf`)
-See [here](../configs/README.md) for more information and alternative ways to set configs.
+See [here](../configs/README.md) for more information on the message format and alternative ways to set configs.

 ### Calculate and apply new offsets on the strain gauge ADCs (`/power/offset`)
 Messages sent to this topic will cause the device to take many samples from the ADC, average them and use them as the offset from now on.
 These offsets are not stored in flash memory and will be restored to the defaults or those loaded into flash memory upon reboot.